Audi TT RS 8J

 The Audi TT RS 8J is available with one engine variant at 211 hp.

 The 1-2-4-5-3 firing order of the 2.5 TFSI produces the unmistakable five-cylinder rhythm: 144-degree firing intervals, adjacent and distant cylinders firing alternately.
 Cast-iron block, one turbo from 1,600 rpm, 340 PS and 450 Nm as standard.
 The high-pressure pump sits on the cam cover, driven by the camshaft — if the pump seal fails, fuel enters the oil, causing dilution and bearing damage.
 Check pump follower every 60,000 km.
 Solid base for tuning to 600+ PS; at that point conrods and pistons become the limiting factor.
-100 kg lighter in the TT RS than in the RS3 — you notice it immediately.
+In the lighter body noticeably more agile than in the heavier one — you notice it immediately.

 - !!
 Ring Land Fracture — Piston Cylinder 1 from 80,000 km